craftingcity/The-Known-World/Notes on the Multiverse/Inner/Alaturmen/Places/Southwestern Central/Kailkeep.md

 ## Outline
 ### Philosophy
 Kailkeep is a sad place where evil festers.
 Those who have come before leave as much light as they can, but it is quickly dimmed by the cruelty on display in this place.
+Adventurers are fun to watch.
+The Kobolds have created a system that allows them to safely watch them in their element - near certain death.

 From a design perspective, I wish to present a series of problems that ask for a quick or precise solution, lest the consequences come to pass.
 Often times, as in other games, the consequence for failure in Kailkeep is fatal, but please tailor your game's content to your table.
 Talk with them about they story they want to tell, and if it isn't one of bleak survival but rather rampant obliteration of evil, this is not a module designed to provide the ladder experience.

-This is built for player's to survive and run from, not beat into nothingness.
+This is an experience built for players to survive and run from, not beat.
 Put a little fear back in the hearts and minds of your friends, family, or otherwise.
 I chose Kobolds as my muse because of the Tale of Tucker's Kobolds.
 Its funny, but I wished for a more Griffon McElroy's Wonderland than the basic power-dungeon designing kobolds.
+So, I built Kailkeep.

+I wanted the freedom to do what Tucker couldn't, which is bust his Kobolds to fucking bits.
+These shits work the best metals and have captured / partnered with a primordial idol.
+They watch deadly rooms behind walls of impenetrable yet transparent and thin rock.
+They *want* you here.
+So they can torture you.
+But not your players, again, this should be a goofy / fun **and** dark / stormy night.

 ### The Kobold's Goals
 1. First and foremost, the Kobolds of Kailkeep want to protect themselves.
 Their collective survival is the most important thing to them both as a collective and individually; a Kobold values their clutchmate's security over their own life if they fucked up and got caught out.